Skip to main content

 Take a Nap

 You could also take a nap, if that is possible.
 Getting enough sleep is very important for brain health.
 Find a comfortable spot on your couch or bed to lay down, close your eyes, and focus on your breathing.
 Mental fatigue can occur when you do not get enough sleep.
-Try to find a quiet place, so you can get a nap in and feel rejuvenated afterward.
-Look for the best strains for night time use when choosing your cannabis.
-Many strains can help with cognitive impairment, bud function, nervous system issues, cognitive dysfunction, body temperature, and cloudy thinking.

 drawing of head with marijuana leaf in it, how to deal with marijauna brain fog

-How to Avoid Brain Fog
+How to Avoid Marijuana Brain Fog

 If you consume cannabis and you feel like it is hindering your ability to think, you don't have to quit cold turkey.
 There are few ways to reduce or completely avoid the feelings of brain fog after cannabis consumption.